Lapis Lazuli: Properties, Facts and Photos

 To create the ultramarine pigment, the lapis stone was crushed into a fine powder and combined with a mixture of resin, wax and other materials to extract the blue colour.
 After grinding in a mortar, the powder was washed with alkaline substances to separate the blue pigment from other minerals in the stone, such as calcite and pyrite.

-The result was a pure blue pigment, but the process was long and costly, making ultramarine one of the most expensive pigments.
+The result was a pure blue pigment, but the process was lengthy and costly, making ultramarine one of the most expensive pigments.

 Used in art, mainly for paintings, from ancient times until 1826, it was once said to be more valuable than gold.
-It stopped being used when a synthetic alternative was produced.
+Its use declined after a synthetic alternative was produced

-The name 'Lapis Lazuli' translates to 'stone from the sky' or 'stone from heaven.'
+The name 'Lapis Lazuli' is often interpreted as 'stone from the sky' or 'stone from heaven.'

 The word 'lapis' comes from Latin for 'stone', while 'lazuli' comes from 'lazulum', from the Arabic word 'lāzaward.'
 'Lāzaward' comes from the Persian 'lājevard.'
 These words all relate to the sky or heaven in reference to the deep blue colour of many lapis stones.